James-Montgomery/team_standards/README.md

 * PIs are 3 months
 * Sprints are 2 weeks
 * Every sprint ends with a Demo and Retro meeting (1 hour total)
-* The last sprint in every PI is dedicated just to tech debt
+* The last sprint in every PI is dedicated just to tech debt / model debt

+**Note:** Model debt is similar to tech debt.
+We often take short cuts to get a model to production.
+We say that we will deploy a minimal viable product (MVP) and the improve upon it iteratively.
+It's important that we go back and fix the modeling short cuts that we took to get to the MVP.

 ### Python Style and Formatting <a name="style"></a>

 Style is important for maintainability.
-Styling encourages good documentation, uniformaty of outputs, and code clarity.
+Styling encourages good documentation, uniformity of outputs, and code clarity.

 * [PEP8](https://www.python.org/dev/peps/pep-0008/#naming-conventions) Conventions
   * Indentation: 4 spaces